 Whether the retail sales training is delivered in person by a sales trainer like myself, online through a program like my SalesRX.com, or an in-house program, you want to answer these concerns prior to launch.

-8. What are we going to do to make our existing training materials and methods coincide with our new training efforts?
-That might mean a complete rewrite, tweaking or adding to.
-Just be sure when new training is introduced to understand the challenges for senior employees who’ve learned another way.
+That might mean a complete rewrite, tweaking, or adding to.
+When new training is introduced, just be sure to understand the challenges for senior employees who’ve learned another way.

-So there you have it, 8 questions that need to be answered as you embrace the only way you can profitably lift sales ... retail sales training.
+So there you have it, eight questions that need to be answered as you embrace the only way you can profitably lift sales ... retail sales training.